 The dog will be placed on a 5 day stray hold to give the owner time to find them, and if the dog is chipped and/or licensed the owner will be contacted immediately.
 You can put yourself down for “first rights” by asking for a finder’s hold, so that you can be there to adopt the dog as soon as it becomes available.
 You can ask the shelter staff for the Animal ID so you can keep track of the animal, either on the shelter website or by calling.
 Dogs are not euthanized immediately upon availability.
 This is a myth.
 All dogs leave the shelter spayed/neutered, vaccinated and microchipped.
 Taking a lost dog to the shelter is the best thing you can do!

 We will try our best to help, always, but this is case-by-case!
 Please send us an email to firstname.lastname@example.org and let us know what is going on.
-Also, please consider alternatives such as gofundme.com for alternative fundraising.
+Also, please consider alternatives such as gofundme.com or Waggle for alternative fundraising.

 We work closely with the facilities below, and trust them with our own pups!

 Please see our Adoption FAQs page!